How we assess the amount of child support you need to pay or receive. The formula we use to work it out is in Australian law.

-Changes of circumstances that affect your child support
+Changes of circumstances

 We need to know about changes that could affect your child support.

-Changing your child support assessment in special circumstances
+Changing your assessment in special circumstances

 We can change your child support if we’re satisfied there are special circumstances and the change would be fair to both parents and the child.